 This behavior includes sending aggressive or mean texts, posting embarrassing photos or hurtful information about another person on social networks such as Instagram, or spreading harmful rumors publicly through social networks, group texts, social postings, and live streaming apps.

-According to Dr. Adam Pletter, child psychologist and advisor to WebPurify, “It’s difficult for parents to know if their child is a victim of cyberbullying.
+According to Dr. Adam Pletter, child psychologist and advisor to the image moderation experts at WebPurify, “It’s difficult for parents to know if their child is a victim of cyberbullying.
 Many kids choose not to tell, and are worried their device will be taken away.”

 It’s essential for parents to learn the signs of cyberbullying and protect their sons or daughters from feeling weak and powerless.
 Dr. Pletter recommends looking for these signs:

 - The child is emotionally agitated after getting off the Internet or their device

 - The child is anxious or uneasy when receiving an alert or text message

 - The child is unwilling to hand over their device

 - The child is moody, withdrawn, depressed or often irritable or on edge